Can enrolling in an MBA empower real-world digital transformation in your company?

-When I selected the Global MBA in Digital Business, what attracted me to this MBA (after exhaustive research into other MBA options), was not only the course content/structure but the practical applicability of the course content coupled with the industry expertise that the lecturers brought to the table.
+What attracted me to this MBA was not only the course structure but the practical applicability of the course content coupled with the industry expertise that the lecturers brought to the table.
 A key driver for me was being able to gain practical knowledge and a toolkit to be able to execute a Digital Transformation (DX) Strategy.

-Using my Final Master's Thesis as a framework
+Using the MBA Final Master's Thesis as a framework

 As I progressed through the MBA and started working on my FMT, the concepts, frameworks, approaches and methodologies were 100% applicable to our business and the DX journey we had initiated, through bringing together a number of players in the payments space.
 Our DX journey needed a structured DX roadmap in line with our strategic direction, and an execution plan locked down.

-Using the FMT as a practical guideline, I was able to define a Framework for driving out our Digital Transformation (DX) Strategy, which I have summarized for this blog.
+Using the FMT as a practical guideline, I was able to define a Framework for driving out our Digital Transformation (DX) Strategy.
+This framework is divided into four steps that covered the definition, refining and execution of a DX strategy:

 – Step #1 – Defining and refining the Group Purpose & Vision